Robert H. Michel: Electoral career

 Although Michel was never part of the majority party, during his 38 years in the House he was noted for his bipartisanship in striking bargains.
 Michel was well respected across the aisle and was good friends with Democrats such as Speaker Thomas "Tip" O'Neill and Ways and Means Chairman Dan Rostenkowski.

 Michel was elected as a Republican to the U.S. House of Representatives in 1956 and served until his retirement on January 3, 1995.
 He served as Minority Whip from 94th Congress through the 96th Congress.
 Michel served from 1959 to 1980 as a member of the House Appropriations Committee, including 12 years as the ranking Republican on the Labor, Health, Education and Welfare Subcommittee.
 Later, he served as House Minority Leader from the 97th Congress through 103rd Congresses.
-Michel voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+Michel voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution.
+Michel voted in favor of the House amendment to the Voting Rights Act of 1965 on July 9, 1965, but voted against the joint conference committee report on August 3, 1965.

-Michel's toughest re-election was probably during the 1982 midterms, when he was in a tight race due to dissatisfaction over U.S. President Ronald Reagan's economic policies and the 1982 recession.
+Michel's most difficult re-election was probably during the 1982 midterms, when he was in a tight race due to dissatisfaction over U.S. President Ronald Reagan's economic policies and the early 1980s recession.
 Reagan travelled to Peoria to campaign for him.

 Michel voted in favor the bill establishing Martin Luther King Jr. Day as a federal holiday in August 1983.
 In March 1988, Michel voted against the Civil Rights Restoration Act of 1987 (as well as to uphold President Reagan's veto).
 Michel stirred a controversy in 1988 when he recalled enjoying and participating in blackface minstrel shows as a young man, and said he missed the shows.
 He also compared the removal of racially offensive words in songs such as "Ol' Man River" to the Soviet re-writing of history.
 He later apologized for having given offence, explaining that he was honestly attempting to understand and accept changes in U.S. culture.

 In the early 1990s, Newt Gingrich and other young, aggressive conservative congressmen criticized Michel for being too easy-going and not fighting hard enough for Republican goals in the House.
 Supporters said Michel's practice of socializing with Democrats over a game of golf or cards resulted in deals that moved bills through the legislative process.
-It was also noted that Michel's voting was nearly as conservative as Gingrich's.
+It was also noted that Michel's voting record was nearly as conservative as Gingrich's.